taosdata/TDengine/docs/en/30-enterprise/18-encryption.md

 ## Chech database encryption configure
-The database encryption configure can be checked as follow:
+The database encryption configuration can be checked as follow:
 ```
 select name, `encrypt_algorithm` from ins_databases;
               name              | encrypt_algorithm |